 Take Your Bike From New York to Harriman Via the Train and Ferry

-If you’re looking for a different, and definitely prettier, alternative to biking up from Manhattan, you can try this: take your bike on the Metro-North train, from Grand Central Terminal in New York (or anywhere on the Hudson River Line) up the east side of the Hudson to Ossining.
-Get off the train at Ossining, and get on the adjacent New York Waterways connecting ferry that will take you over the river to Haverstraw.
+It goes like this: take your bike on the Metro-North train, from Grand Central Terminal in New York (or anywhere on the Hudson River Line) up the east side of the Hudson to Ossining (a beautiful ride), whereupon you will disembark from the train, and get on the adjacent New York Waterways connecting ferry that will take you over the river to Haverstraw.

 Once inside the park, you can ride your bike along Harriman State Park’s well-paved “triangle” route that joins three lakes: Welch, Tiorati, Sebago.
 I’ve heard this is considered an easy introduction to the terrain in Harriman, and it takes in the scenic heart of the park: the island on Lake Welch, and abandoned Sebago Beach.